salvir1/bytes-into-baking/README.md

 </pre>
 ## Future Directions
-- Seek to obtain more usable temperatures by grabbing more links from Google and/or by refining the sifting of the websites to obtain a better yield.
+- Improve search to get more usable temperatures by sifting of the websites to obtain a better yield (and grabbing more links from Google)
-- Consider how best to compare the distributions.
+- Optimize code.
+Replace search with an unsupervised NLP model
 - Explore other parameters of croissant preparation and baking.
 - Explore the comments for the various websites to determine if people in the respective countries interact differently with recipe authors.
+- Once the tools are in good shape, use them to explore other food topics.